-Consistent with its core function to "[e] valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes,"41 the MMU recommends specific enhancements to existing market rules and implementation of new rules that are required for competitive results in PJM markets and for continued improvements in the functioning of PJM markets.
+Consistent with its core function to "[e]valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes," the MMU recommends specific enhancements to existing market rules and implementation of new rules that are required for competitive results in PJM markets and for continued improvements in the functioning of PJM markets.
+In this 2015 Quarterly State of the Market Report for PJM: January through June, the MMU makes four new recommendations.